 So, guess what?
 All files from unmanaged devices are now protected because of this sensitivity label.
 Cool!!
 So you are allowing the possibility of downloading files, but you are making sure the files are safe 🙂

 4. Restrict copy paste on unmanaged devices

-The option to prevent downloading files and the implementation of labelling are certainly some nice options.
+The option to prevent downloading files and the implementation of labeling are certainly some nice options.
 But what if the user just decides to copy/paste the whole document to his local unmanaged device?

 MCAS again to the rescue!
 Again, you need to have the conditional access rule to make sure MCAS is inspecting the sessions.
 When the CA is in place you can create an MCAS policy.
 So, make sure you select the right activity.
-I made sure that when the activity is cut/paste and the device is tagged not equal to compatible with Intune, that MCAS will block it.
+I made sure that when the activity is cut/paste and the device is tagged not equal to compatible with Intune, MCAS will block it.

 When a user tries to copy/paste data something to his clipboard ….
 It will be blocked.

 If you want to see the video describing the whole process?
 Here it is!